RationalityEnhancementGroup/planning-depth-differences/analysis/questionnaire/README.md

 # About

-This directory contains notebooks that are associated with investigating the relationship between questionnaire measures and the output of our IRL method.
+This directory contains scripts & notebooks that are associated with investigating the relationship between questionnaire measures and the output of our IRL method.

 ## Set-up